 Mercy has the St. Louis region's only dedicated young adult cancer program, designed specifically for adolescents and young adults aged 15-30+.

-“Adolescent and young adult patients diagnosed with cancer face a unique struggle as they are forced to confront their own mortality at a time when their peers are discovering independence and feeling invincible,” said Robin Hanson, MD, PhD, Mercy Clinic pediatric hematologist-oncologist.
+“Adolescent and young adult patients diagnosed with cancer face a unique struggle as they are forced to confront their own mortality at a time when their peers are discovering independence and feeling invincible.” - Robin Hanson, MD, Ph.D., Mercy Clinic pediatric hematologist-oncologist

 Robin Hanson, MD, PhD, leads the AYA Oncology program at Mercy.
 He has a long-standing interest in young adult cancer care.
-He is supported by the pediatric oncology team, including Robert Bergamini, MD, and Kavitha Kosuri, DO, a medical oncologist with a special interest in holistic cancer care for young adult patients.
+He is supported by the AYA oncology team, including Jacquelyn Carter, MD and Heather Licata, PNP, and Kavitha Kosuri, DO, a medical oncologist with a special interest in holistic cancer care for young adult patients.